elmo-net/overlay-routing/docs/spec/intro.md

 Structure, practice, trucks of coffee and a lot of waiting for the compilers, brought Arthur to a top-paid position in the games industry.

+### Scenario 3: Suzy
+Suzy got into the industry through her phone if you will.
+When she graduated from her design master, she was interested in developing apps for saving the apes in the rain forest.
+She's all into the open source movement and likes to interact with a lot of people on different issues, like apes and rain forests.

 ## Non-goals

+This spec will mention words like peer-to-peer network, distributed game and service discovery, but be warned: *this project is not about filesharing!*

+The router component also is not intended to provide higher-level services like shared world state in MMOGs or launching nuclear weapons from invisble trucks in Afghanistan.
+If you want to implement such things, you will need to grab the tools on top of this library and compose them to your need.